amandaguglieri/hackinglife/docs/ssh-tunneling.md

 # -N tells SSH not to execute any commands remotely.
 ```

-As you can see, this time around we speciify a single local port to which we will direct all the traffic needing forwarding.
+As you can see, this time around we specify a single local port to which we will direct all the traffic needing forwarding.

 If we now try running the same psql command as before, we will get an error.
 That is because this time around we did not specify a target port for our traffic to be directed to, meaning psql is just sending traffic into the established local socket on port 1234, but never reaches the To make use of dynamic port forwarding, a tool such as proxychains is especially useful.